 Photography | Y7 | Autumn, Spring

-The ability to take excellent photographs, tell a story through pictures and work in a variety of team rolls will be the rewards for boys during Photography.
+The abilities to take excellent photographs, tell a story through pictures and work in a variety of team rolls will be the rewards for boys during Photography.

 Photography | Y9, Y10, Y11 | Autumn, Spring

-Enhanced teamwork and leadership, while working on an artistic and technical project will be the rewards for boys during Photography.
+Enhanced teamwork and leadership gained while working on an artistic and technical project will be the rewards for boys during Photography.